abiel-almonte/abiel-almonte.github.io/index.md

 I am motivated by the human experience my optimizations bring to the end-user and the real-time feedback loop of collaborating on unsolved problems, especially in real-time systems for embodied AI.

 ### Background
 <small>Previously interned at **NVIDIA** on the [ChipNemo](https://research.nvidia.com/publication/2023-10_chipnemo-domain-adapted-llms-chip-design) team.
 I also worked at FIU’s **Applied Research Center** under [Dr. Himanshu Upadhyay](https://arc.fiu.edu/staff/himanshu-upadhyay/).
-In both experiences I built LLM serving, retrieval, and deployment infrastructure and experimented with compiler front-ends for domain-specific languages.</small>
+In both roles, I built LLM serving, retrieval, and deployment infrastructure and experimented with compiler front-ends for domain-specific languages.</small>

 ## Activity